bluebillywig/bb-sapi-php-sdk/README.md

 In order to use this SDK, three things are prerequisite:

-1. A publication is created and active in BlueBillyig _Online Video Platform_ (OVP).
+1. A publication is created and active in the Blue Billywig _Online Video Platform_ (OVP).
 2. An account is created within the publication in the OVP.
 3. An API Key was created using the account in the OVP.